Kotlin/kotlinx-datetime/UPDATE_TIMEZONE_DATABASE.md

    or some deprecated timezone names are removed.
    Verify that this is the case.

+9. Start the "Check for timezone database updates" CI build with the `tzdb-<tzdb_tag>` branch.

-9. Wait for the CI build to pass.
+10. Wait for both the usual CI build and the
+    "Check for timezone database updates" one to pass.

-10. Squash-and-merge the changes and remove the branch on GitHub.
+11. Squash-and-merge the changes and remove the branch on GitHub.
    Then, also remove the branch locally:
    > `git checkout master; git branch -D update-windows-tz-names`

-11. Follow the procedure for publishing a new release (see [RELEASE.md](RELEASE.md)) if new timezone names were added.
+12. Follow the procedure for publishing a new release (see [RELEASE.md](RELEASE.md)) if new timezone names were added.

+13. Start the "Check for timezone database updates" TeamCity build and make sure it passes.